chrissouth89/gitcheatsheet/gitcheatsheet.md

 Note: `fork` is not on this list because `fork` is not a git command; it is github-specific for copying a repository on github to a new location on github.

+### Generating a new GitHub repo

+Open GitHub and create a new repo.
+After you create a new repo in GitHub, open your terminal and cd into the folder you are trying to link to github.

+Step 1) Inside your project folder you will initialize git by typing `git init` in the terminal that has the project folder open.

+Step 2) Stage all of the changed files to using the `git add .` command.

+Step 3) Commit all of the staged files using the `git commit -m ""` command typing whatever commit message you want inside the double quotes.

+Step 4) Change your branch to main using the`git branch -M main` command.

+Step 5) Add your Git repo to your project using `git remote add origin "your repo link here"` do not use the "" and copy the link from the SSH tab of the GitHub repo to use your SSH key we previously added.

+Step 6) Push your code from your computer to GitHub using `git push -u origin main`

+Step 7) Checkout your new Git repo in your browser and show off your code!

 ### Git VCS - Branches and Merging

 Git is a VCS (Version Control System).
 There are a few popular ones, but git ends up being a top choice because of its branching and merging feature.